Saifuddin86/stat_for_engineering/README.md

 ## README

-This is an Lecture manual of Statistics and Probablity for undergrad students of Engineering discipline.
+This is a Lecture manual of Statistics and Probability for undergrad students of Engineering discipline.